gradle/gradle/design-docs/incremental-build.md

 - Add support for suppressing the default excludes that are part of Ant integration legacy in Gradle.
 Default excludes aren't needed when there are specific include patterns.
 The default excludes support can be added to the same new PatternSet subclass that supports the separate (Caching)PatternSpecFactory.
 - make SourceSets in Gradle use the new PatternSet implementation that supports suppressing the default excludes and uses the CachingPatternSpecFactory managed by the Gradle infrastructure (`GlobalScopeServices`)

-## Story: High number of UnknownDomainObjectExceptions when resolving libraries in native projects.

-### Implementation

-- remove the use of UnknownDomainObjectException as flow control of normal program flow in LibraryBinaryLocator implementations (ChainedLibraryBinaryLocator, PrebuiltLibraryBinaryLocator, ProjectLibraryBinaryLocator).
-  - return null from LibraryBinaryLocator.getBinaries method when binaries cannot be located.
-  - since exceptions won't be used for passing detailed error messages, they will be removed.
-- LibraryResolveException should be thrown in DefaultLibraryResolver.resolveLibraryBinary method if LibraryBinaryLocator returns a null.

-### Test coverage

-- No new test coverage is needed.
-Change existing test to follow the changed interface contract of LibraryBinaryLocator.

 ## Story: Add "discovered" inputs to incremental tasks

 This story adds a way for an incremental task to register additional inputs once execution has started.
 At the end of execution, the discovered inputs are recorded in the task's execution history.